openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 * Drop support for **ElasticSearch**, **Kibana** custom resources and the **elasticsearch-operator**
 * Drop support for Fluentd collector implementations, Red Hat managed Elastic stack (e.g. Elasticsearch, Kibana)
 * Drop support in the **cluster-logging-operator** for **log-view-plugin** management
-* Support log forwarder API with minimal dependency upon reserved words (e.g. default)
+* Support log forwarder API with no dependency upon reserved words (e.g. default)
 * Support an API to spec a Red Hat managed LokiStack with the logging tenancy model
 * Support an API to allow flexible deployment of the logging components: collector/forwarder, storage, visualization
 * Continue to allow deployment of a log forwarder to the output sinks of the administrators choosing